mwprogrammer/flow/CONTRIBUTING.md

 - Errors should be handled explicitly.
 - Use `fmt.Errorf` with the `%w` verb for error wrapping where appropriate.
 - **Example:** `if err != nil { return fmt.Errorf("parsing failed: %w", err) }`

-## 🏆 Release Notes
-Once merged, your contribution and GitHub profile will be automatically added to the next Release once published!